TEAM

 Teri Rolph is the owner and lead dog trainer of Pawsitive Pals Plus based on Hawai‘i island.
 She has also been a teacher and behavior specialist throughout her professional career as a Speech Pathologist.
 Her path to dog training evolved from behavior analysis with people to using the same techniques with animals.

 Teri is a certified nose work instructor through the National Association of Canine Scent Work, and has been coaching dog-handler teams on scent detection skills for three years.
-She loves helping owners and their dogs become fluid working teams.
 In addition to coaching dog teams, Teri and her own dogs have participated in scent work competitions, and a research study on scent detection that was conducted by the US Naval Research Laboratory.

 Teri has additional professional certifications through the Certification Council for Professional Dog Trainers, Karen Pryor Academy, Tallgrass Animal Acupressure Institute, and University of Tennessee (Certified Canine Fitness Trainer), among others.